Finding a solicitor

 - which areas of law they practice in

-- whether they are members of an accreditation scheme
+- whether they are members of any Law Society accreditation schemes

-- whether they can speak a language other than English, and
+- whether they can speak languages other than English

 Areas of law and accreditation schemes